Why America’s Least-Visited States Deserve a Spot on Your Bucket List

 Annual visitors: 34.3 million

 Why you should visit: Historic Helena on the Mississippi Delta was occupied by Union soldiers and was the site of an 1863 battle; it was also a safe haven for people fleeing slavery.
 Little Rock High School was home to the first public-school integration in 1957.
-There's a lot of complex history to be had across the state.
+There's a lot of complex history to be had across the state, which saw a whopping 10.2% increase in visitors between 2018 and 2019.

-Why you should visit: There are plenty of good reasons to visit the Iron State besides SEC football.
-For instance, you can drink in two states at once at the Flora-Bama bar near Orange Beach.
-Or participate in its famous annual mullet toss (fish, not hair).
-If you're not into throwing fish and/or drinking on the beach, you can explore 35 miles of gorgeous coastline, most notably, Gulf Shores -- it's the prettiest place in the state and home to the annual Hangout Music Festival.
+Why you should visit: In Alabama, you can drink in two states at once at the Flora-Bama bar near Orange Beach, or participate in its famous annual mullet toss (fish, not hair).
+If you're not into throwing fish and/or drinking on the beach, you can explore 35 miles of gorgeous coastline, most notably, Gulf Shores, the prettiest place in the state and home to the annual Hangout Music Festival.
+Truly, this is a state that at once embraces its stereotypes ("roll Tide!!") and shatters them.

 14. Rhode Island